apache/mxnet/docs/architecture/note_engine.md

 ![Dependency Parallelism](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/engine/dep_parallel.png)

 One cool thing about all this scheduling is that it's not confined to numerical calculations.
-Because everything that is scheduled is only a tag, the engine could schedule everything!
+Because everything that is scheduled is only a tag, the engine could schedule anything!

 The following figure gives a complete push sequence of the programs we mentioned in previous sections.